Yuka Takaoka: Social media attention

-Following the attack, Takaoka gained online notoriety due to her perceived attractive appearance among the online public and similarities to a "Yandere", a term in anime used to describe a psychotic and often homicidal girl obsessed with a lover after perceived betrayal.
+Following the attack, Takaoka gained online notoriety due to her perceived attractive appearance among the online public and similarities to a Yandere, a term in anime used to describe a psychotic and often homicidal girl obsessed with a lover after perceived betrayal.
 Users on Instagram had described Takaoka as a "too beautiful criminal."
 Social media users created fan-made photos and videos, in addition to paintings and drawings dedicated to her in what was described in the media as a dark fascination with the crime.
 Kenji Nakano of Tokyo Reporter and Marnie O'Neill of News.com.au wrote that Takaoka's fanbase is an example of a broader and troubling online phenomenon towards attractive criminals, nearly akin to celebrity worship.

 Legal proceedings

 Takaoka was tried for the attempted murder of Luna in December 2019.
 She was found guilty on December 3, 2019, with Takaoka sobbing as the verdict was read.
-The prosecution sought a prison term of 5 years.
+The prosecution sought a prison term of five years.
 On December 5, 2019, she was sentenced to 3 1/2 years in prison, with the judge calling Takaoka's crime "selfish" and that she had a "strong intent to kill."
 Luna stated that he did not hold a grudge against Takaoka, stating, "If possible, I want people to be able to lead a normal life rather than paying for their sins."
 Before the trial, Luna had settled a lawsuit out-of-court against Takaoka for ¥5,000,000 (US$39,271).

+Release

+Takaoka was released from prison at an unknown date and as of 2023 is livestreaming games and posting cosplay photos.